LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Design of LiFeChain

 \subsection{LiFeChain Initialization}

-In LiFeChain, a trusted authority initializes the permissioned blockchain network by registering clients as peers.
-During the registration process, each client $C_i\in\mathcal{C}$ is assigned a private-public key pair $(k_{pri}, k_{pub})$ for commitment signature.
-Clients and servers are allocated proving key $k_{pro}$ and verification key $k_{ver}$ respectively to set up for arbitration.
-The genesis block, containing system and network configuration, is broadcast to all nodes.
-The task publisher distributes various initial training tasks and the same initial global model $W_g^{0,0}$ to all clients.
-Smart contracts governing the system are installed and instantiated on LiFeChain.
+{In LiFeChain, the network is initialized as a permissioned blockchain governed by a consortium, which manages the Membership Service Provider (MSP) for identity issuance and access control, distributing trust and preventing single-point failures.
+During registration, each client \mbox{$C_i \in \mathcal{C}$} generates a key pair and requests a digital certificate from the Consortium MSP.
+To ensure transparency and prevent Sybil attacks, the registration event, containing the client's public identity and metadata, is recorded as a transaction on the blockchain, enabling all participants to audit the network membership dynamically.
+Upon successful enrollment, clients are assigned a private-public key pair {$(k_{pri}, k_{pub})$} for commitment signatures.
+Clients and servers also exchange proof keys {$k_{pro}$} and verification keys {$k_{ver}$} to set up the Zero Knowledge Proof (ZKP) circuit for the subsequent Seg-ZA arbitration.
+Finally, the genesis block, containing system configuration and the initial Certificate Revocation List (CRL), is broadcast to all nodes.
+The task publisher distributes various initial training tasks and the same initial global model {$W_g^{0,0}$} to all clients.
+Smart contracts governing the training and verification logic are installed and instantiated on LiFeChain, as shown in steps 1-2 in \mbox{Fig. \ref{fig:workflow}}.}